Making learning accessible for every student

 - Remain engaged and included in lessons, even if students are working on individual laptops or computers

-- See lesson content on their own computer screens, so that students with visual impairments do not have to struggle to read content located at the front of the room
+- See lesson content on their own computer screens, so students with visual impairments do not have to struggle to read content located at the front of the room

 SMART Ideas concept-mapping software